 Safety and trust

 Technology can help in improving safety but what about trust?
-At the time of writing this (December 20th, 2016) we look back at 2016 and ahead at 2017.
-In the wake of attacks across several cities around the globe, with Brussels being the closest one for us, distrust is high and hope for improvement is low.
+In the wake of attacks across several cities around the globe, political upheaval, natural disasters, political scandals or even simply the uncertainties that come with radidly changing times, distrust is high and hope for improvement is low.